 Make the Gravy in Advance and Enjoy the Festivities

 Thanksgiving Day isn’t about gifts for our family, it’s about chatter and mountains of great food.
 And, giving thanks, of course.
 We typically enjoy our meal mid-afternoon which gives ample time to explore desserts later in the day and even a leftover turkey sandwich, if desired.
 We enjoy appetizers like my Fully Loaded Hot Pimiento Cheese Dip and Praline Pecan Brie en Croute before the meal.
 Then, for dessert, the sky’s the limit but, you can count on Pumpkin Cream Pie and Pound Cake for certain.
 Don’t stay in the kitchen this year, make as many dishes as you can in advance then sit back and make some memories of your own.
+You may also enjoy this recipe for make-ahead Homemade Chicken Stock from the Barefoot Contessa.

 Thanks for visiting come back soon!